Xunnamius/gbot-gui/README.md

 A bot for online graphical MMOs that doesn't depend on AutoHotKey!
 Comes complete with its own set of tools and GUI for easy use.

-It's actually pretty badass.
+It's actually pretty badass (OO, extensible, maintainable).
 I've seen people pay money for less.

 Check it out :P